 Keep your eye out for parrots!
 Wild parrots call this area home, I haven’t seen them yet, but I did see a coyote…so there’s that.

 Once you reach the top Telegraph Hill you’ll be at Pioneer Park which sits at the base of Coit Tower.
-While the park is surrounded by trees, there are still pretty great 360 views of the city if you take a lap around.
+While the park is surrounded by trees, there are still pretty great 360 views of the San Francisco if you take a lap around.

 Parking is EXTREMELY limited here, so it’s best to park elsewhere and make the climb up.
 It’s one way to get a workout in 🙂